miroapp/app-examples/examples/github-appcards/README.md

 │      └── style.css <-- CSS styles for the app.
 |  └── components <-- Folder of all UI components used in the app.
 |  └── utils
-│      └── github.ts <-- Utility functions for interacting with the GitHub API
+│      └── github.ts <-- Utility functions for interacting with the GitHub API.
-│          miro.ts <-- Utility functions for interacting with the Miro Web SDK & API │          supabase.ts <-- Main entry for interacting with Supabase
+│          miro.ts <-- Utility functions for interacting with the Miro Web SDK and REST API.
+│          supabase.ts <-- Main entry for interacting with Supabase.
 │  └── app.tsx <-- The main entry.
 Contains structure for the sidebar when launched.
 │      appcard-modal.tsx <-- The main entry for the modal that appears when an app card is expanded.
 │      constants.ts <-- A collection of static variables used throughout the app.